 Land administration covers a number of functional areas in relation to governing the possession and use of land.
 It comprises a range of systems and processes to administer land rights, land valuation and taxation, and existing and future land use.
-Land administration systems are concerned with the social, legal, economic and technical framework within which land managers and administrators must operate (UN-ECE, 1996).
-These systems are concerned with the administration of land as a natural resource to ensure its sustainable development.
+Land administration systems are concerned with the social, legal, economic and technical framework within which land managers and administrators must operate.